Ariella-Melnikov/AriShop-assignment/README.md

 ## Database:

-- Initially uses lowdb with a JSON-based storage for quick prototyping.
+- Initially useג lowdb with a JSON-based storage for quick prototyping.
 - Designed with MongoDB-like data structures to facilitate a seamless migration to MongoDB in later stages.
 - A migration script is included to transfer data from JSON to MongoDB when transitioning to production.